tejasjaiswal07/food-product-explorer/README.md

 - **Styling:** Tailored with TailwindCSS for responsive and flexible UI components.
 - **API:** Integrated with the OpenFoodFacts API to fetch real-time food product data.

+### Time Taken
+- The time taken to complete this assignment was approximately 6 hours and 30 minutes.

 ## Getting Started